 As part of our commitment to high ethical standards, our Board embraces strong governance practices and principles.
-These practices are described in more detail starting on page 11 and in our Corporate Governance Guidelines, which can be found in the Governance section of our website.
+These practices are described in more detail starting on page 12 and in our Corporate Governance Guidelines, which can be found in the Governance section of our website.

-Independence 8 of our 9 directors are independent All of our Board Committees are composed exclusively of independent directors Each member of the Audit Committee, Compensation Committee and Nominating, Compliance and Corporate Governance Committee meets the enhanced independence standards of The Nasdaq Stock Market ("Nasdaq").
-Independent Chairman We have an independent, non-executive Chairman The Chairman sets the agenda for Board meetings The Chairman provides guidance to the CEO The Chairman presides over Board meetings • The independent directors regularly meet in private without management • The Chairman presides at these executive sessions • Each Committee regularly holds executive sessions without management Board Oversight of Risk Management The Board and Committee meeting process is designed to ensure that key risks are reviewed Directors are informed of and review various areas of risk including those associated with operational matters, finance, compliance, regulatory and product quality issues, and legal proceedings, among others The Board and Committee discussions are supplemented through annual reports on enterprise risk by management The Audit Committee reviews our overall enterprise risk management policies and practices and financial risk exposures, while other Committees also play a role in risk oversight Stock Ownership Requirements Within 36 months of joining the Board, our independent directors must hold an amount of our common stock equal to at least three times the annual base cash retainer payable to each director Stock Ownership guidelines require our executives to hold significant amounts of our common stock to align executives with our shareholders Our CEO must hold an amount of our common stock valued at three times his base salary Our other named executive officers must hold an amount of our common stock valued at one times their base salary Board Practices Our Board annually evaluates the effectiveness of the Board and its Committees The Board considers nomination of directors in light of a candidate's: significant accomplishments and ability to make meaningful contributions; relevance of specific experiences, skills, industry background and knowledge of the business and objectives of our Company; contribution to Board diversity (including gender, race and ethnicity); and reputation for honesty and ethical conduct Any incumbent director who receives less than 50% of the votes cast in an uncontested election must tender his or her resignation promptly The Company has implemented a maximum annual discretionary stock-based award value for each director Accountability Directors and executive officers are prohibited from hedging securities of the Company, purchasing or holding securities of the Company in a margin account or pledging securities of the Company The Company has a clawback policy that allows the Company to recoup incentive-based compensation paid to executive officers under certain circumstances
+Independence 7 of our 8 directors are independent All of our Board Committees are composed exclusively of independent directors Each member of the Audit Committee, Compensation Committee and Nominating, Compliance and Corporate Governance Committee meets the enhanced independence standards of The Nasdaq Stock Market ("Nasdaq").
+Independent Chairman We have an independent, non-executive Chairman The Chairman sets the agenda for Board meetings The Chairman provides guidance to the CEO The Chairman presides over Board meetings Executive Sessions The independent directors regularly meet in private without management The Chairman presides at these executive sessions Each Committee regularly holds executive sessions without management Board Oversight of Risk Management The Board and committee meeting process is designed to ensure that key risks are reviewed Directors are informed of and review various areas of risk including those associated with operational matters, finance, compliance, regulatory and product quality issues, and legal proceedings, among others The Board and committee discussions are supplemented through annual reports on enterprise risk by management The Audit Committee reviews our overall enterprise risk management policies and practices and financial risk exposures, while other Committees also play a role in risk oversight The Nominating, Compliance and Corporate Governance Committee reviews the Company's compliance with applicable laws, rules and regulations, including, without limitations, FDA, SEC, DOJ and international compliance matters.
+Stock Ownership Requirements Within 36 months of joining the Board, our independent directors must hold an amount of our common stock equal to at least three times the annual base cash retainer payable to each director Stock Ownership guidelines require our executives to hold significant amounts of our common stock to align executives with our shareholders Our CEO must hold an amount of our common stock valued at three times his base salary Our other named executive officers must hold an amount of our common stock valued at one times their base salary Board Practices Our Board annually evaluates the effectiveness of the Board and its Committees The Board considers nomination of directors in light of a candidate's: significant accomplishments and ability to make meaningful contributions; relevance of specific experiences, skills, industry background and knowledge of the business and objectives of our Company; contribution to Board diversity (including gender, race and ethnicity); and reputation for honesty and ethical conduct Any incumbent director who receives less than 50% of the votes cast in an uncontested election must tender his or her resignation promptly The Company has implemented a maximum annual discretionary stock-based award value for each director Accountability Directors and executive officers are prohibited from hedging securities of the Company, purchasing or holding securities of the Company in a margin account or pledging securities of the Company The Company has a clawback policy that allows the Company to recoup incentive-based compensation paid to executive officers under certain circumstances